 Today, we explore Tashkent, Uzbekistan’s capital and a renowned Silk Road city.
 Rock paintings in the nearby Chaktal Mountains revealed that humans have inhabited the region surrounding Tashkent since as early as 2,000 BC, making it one of Central Asia’s oldest cities.
 Our discoveries include Abdul Kasim Madrassah, a workshop where local painters, lacquer workers, and potters ply their craft; and a visit to the Chorsu Bazaar, a covered market in Tashkent’s Old Town filled with acres of exotic spices and locally grown produce.
 Lunch is on our own at the famous Central Asian Plov Center, a series of eateries specializing in plov, the savory Uzbek national dish made of rice, meat, and spices.

 Then we'll visit the Museum of Applied Arts to view its collections of traditional folk art from all regions of Uzbekistan.
 We’ll also spend some time at Independence Square, a symbol of freedom for the Uzbek people who declared their independence from the Soviet Union in 1991.
 The Courage Monument was built here to honor the local citizens’ tremendous rebuilding efforts after a 1966 earthquake devastated the city.
 We’ll also view the World War II monument, dedicated to the 400,000 Uzbeks who died during the war.
 And we'll stop to visit the famous "Cosmonauts" subway station.
+Then, we stop at the renowned Alisher Navoi Opera and Ballet Theater.
+Named after a famous Uzbekistan poet, the halls and foyer of the theater are decorated with murals depicting plots from the writer’s poems.
 Later, we’ll enjoy dinner at a local restaurant.

 After breakfast, we’ll take an excursion to Shakhrisabze, the birthplace of Tamerlane, the most influential military leader of the Mongol Empire.
 We’ll pause en route to meet with members of a local family in a small village.
-Then, we’ll see the remains of Ak Sarai Palace and then have lunch at a family-run restaurant before embarking on a walking tour of Shakhrisabze.
-We’ll see the towering blue domed Kok Gumbas Mosque, and the Dorus Siadat complex, a mausoleum of whitewashed walls built as a burial site for Tamerlane’s beloved son Jahangir who died in a horse-riding accident.
+Upon our arrival in Shakhrisabze, we'll see the remains of Ak Sarai Palace, and then have lunch at a family-run restaurant before embarking on a walking tour of the ancient city.
+We’ll see the towering blue domed Kok Gumbas Mosque, and the Dorus Siadat complex, a mausoleum of whitewashed walls built as a burial site for Tamerlane’s beloved son Jahangir who died in a horse riding accident.
 Legend says that the fearsome ruler was so distraught over his son’s death that upon his passing he vowed never to smile again.
 We’ll travel back to Samarkand in the evening.

-We have a pre-dawn check-out before our flight to Istanbul, where we join the rest of the group and begin Turkey’s Magical Hideaways.
+We have an early check-out before our flight to Istanbul, where we join the rest of the group and begin Turkey’s Sacred Lands & Ancient Civilizations.